zeiss-digital-innovation/Code-Change-Hotspot-Analysis/doc/USER_GUIDE.md

 ### Main Features
 `createHotspots.py` is a small tool that automatically generates an interactive treemap in the web browser functioning as a tool for Hot- and Coldspotanalysis using the [plotly](https://plotly.com/python/treemaps/) framework.
 It generates data using the [git log](https://git-scm.com/book/en/v2/Git-Basics-Viewing-the-Commit-History) history from a local git repository given by the user.

-A file is regarded as a cold- or hotspot, depending on the date the change on the file has been commited.
-To differentiate between cold- and hotspots, the tool uses a **reference date** (i.e. 2024-02-22) given by the user.
+**What is a Hot-/Coldspotanalysis and what is the purpose?**
+A compiler based programming language "builds" an application before executing it.
+Under the hood the compiler translates the code written by a human (for example in C#, Java or Rust) into machine code.
+In cases of huge proprietary software this process can take up to an hour or more.
+Everytime a developer makes a change and wants to execute the code afterwards, the application has to be rebuild.
+Often the application contains code that is not edited anymore (so called "Legacy Code") and therefore does not need to be included in every new build.
+This is where the Hot-/Coldspotanalysis comes into play!
+The Analysis helps to locate files/directories that can be excluded from new builds in order to **shorten the time for any new build**.

+**What are Hot- and Coldspots?**
-**Hotspots** are files that have recently been changed, meaning changes on the file that have been commited after the refernce date.
+**Hotspots** are files that have recently been changed, meaning changes on the file that have been commited after the reference date.
 **Coldspots** are files that have not been changed recently, meaning there are no changes commited after the reference date.
 **Note:** If you hover over a file regarded as a coldspot it will still have *one* change.
 This is the initial commit and has to be added in order for the file to be shown on the treemap.
+**What is a node?**
 A **node** is an individual rectangle schown on the treemap.
 They are nested, since a common folder structure of a repository is also nested.
 The bigger a node the more changes it has.
 For example: In *Picture 1* the `readme.md` file in the `doc` directory has 11 changes while the `api_reference.md` has only 8 changes and thus is smaller.
+**When is a file regarded as a Hot- or Coldspot?**
+A file is regarded as a cold- or hotspot, depending on the date the change on the file has been commited.
+To differentiate between cold- and hotspots, the tool uses a **reference date** (i.e. 2024-02-22) given by the user.

 Example on how a treemap might look like using pseudo data: